PhantomOffKanagawa/IClothingApplication/README.md

 1. Unzip the project file.
 2. Open the project in Visual Studio.
-3. Build and run the application.
+3. Build and run the application using the backup database file.
 4. Access the functionalities through the user interface.

 ## Contributors